tomas-osswald/switch_2020_g3/docs/US120 CreateFamilyCashAccount.md

 The concepts Family and Cash Account are closely coupled as a family can have one or no cash accounts.

+In the future, it is expected that the Family Members will also have their own cash accounts, at which point the relation between all involved classes has to be analyzed.

+A cash account will have a cash balance as well as an unique ID number.

 # 3. Design

 The family class will be the creator of the cash account object, because it has the information necessary to create one (the familyID it will be associated with) and will also record its instance.

 The Class FFMApplication keeps a list of families where the family with a given ID can be obtained.

+## 3.1.
+Functionality Use

 ```puml
 autonumber 1